Hire Me

 Physical Tasks

-I am in good health and capable of helping with the average physical task here and there.
+While it's not my comparative advantage, I am in good health and capable of helping with the average physical task here and there.
 I am frequently on my feet for more than 8 hours a day.

 I am nearsighted, but have glasses so this is generally not an issue.
 I am ambidextrous.Genetically right-handed, but I choose to use my left as my primary for most things, so am about equally proficient with both as a result.